Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Origin of Chinese Lanterns — Overnight Lights from the Imperial Han Palaces

-In ancient China, bronze lamp stands had been used for lighting, mainly by royals.
+In ancient China, bronze lamp stands were used for lighting, mainly by royals.

 Bronze Lamp Stand of the Warring States Period (403 BC — 221 BC) — Hebei Museum